Natfan/work/btec/u7/a3/writeup.markdown

 There are also Security Laws that need to be evaluated and abided by.
 The main law that I shall be covering in this segment is the Computer Misuse Act of 1990.
 This act was created as a response to the *R v Gold & Schifreen* case, as there were no real laws to charge Gold & Schifreen with.
 The main three points of the Act are outlined as follows, as seen from Wikipedia page here: https://en.wikipedia.org/wiki/Computer_Misuse_Act_1990

->* unauthorised access to computer material, punishable by 12 months' imprisonment (or 6 months in Scotland) and/or a fine "not exceeding level 5 on the standard scale" (since 2015, unlimited);
+>* unauthorized access to computer material, punishable by 12 months' imprisonment (or 6 months in Scotland) and/or a fine "not exceeding level 5 on the standard scale" (since 2015, unlimited);
->* unauthorised access with intent to commit or facilitate commission of further offences, punishable by 12 months/maximum fine (or 6 months in Scotland) on summary conviction and/or 5 years/fine on indictment;
+>* unauthorized access with intent to commit or facilitate commission of further offences, punishable by 12 months/maximum fine (or 6 months in Scotland) on summary conviction and/or 5 years/fine on indictment;
->* unauthorised modification of computer material, punishable by 12 months/maximum fine (or 6 months in Scotland) on summary conviction and/or 10 years/fine on indictment;
+>* unauthorized modification of computer material, punishable by 12 months/maximum fine (or 6 months in Scotland) on summary conviction and/or 10 years/fine on indictment;

 As you can see, these laws are scaling and have a minimum of 12 months jail time, up to a maximum jail time of 10 years or an unlimited fine.